AndySomogyi/sbmlsolver/README.txt

 Availability

-RoadRunner is licensed for free as an open source programmatic library for use in other applications and as a standalone command line driven application.
+SBML Solver is licensed for free as an open source programmatic library for use in other applications and as a standalone command line driven application.
 Its C++ API, C API, and Python APIs have comprehensive documentation.
 On Windows, OS X, and Linux binary files can be

-downloaded from http://sourceforge.net/projects/libroadrunner/files and can be installed ready for use.
+downloaded from https://github.com/AndySomogyi/sbmlsolver ready for use.

 Acknowledgements